luqmansungkar/slate/source/includes/_general.md

 Content-Type: application/x-www-form-urlencoded
 ```

-This endpoint will return is Flip currently on maintenance or not.
+This endpoint will return information whether Flip currently is on maintenance or not.
 When Flip is on maintenance, you can't do any request except to this endpoint.
 Any request to other endpoint will return `401` status code

 ### Request